Want the perfect workout program?

 Static Stretching: While weightlifting itself is a form of stretching and mobility training (if you are moving in a full range of motion), static stretching is great for those who need to improve their range of motion and flexibility.
 Moreover, it can help with recovery.
 You can do short 5-10 min static stretching sessions after each workout, focusing on the main muscles and joints of that workout, or a couple times a week focusing on the whole body.

-No matter what split you choose, always do the big lifts first, then the accessory compound lifts, and finally, isolation exercises.
+Do the big lifts first, then the accessory compound lifts, and finally, isolation exercises.

 You will need more energy and strength for your big compound movements as you will be using heavy loads and these are the real result producers, so you want to put your all into them.